Reculver: Governance

 Reculver is in an electoral ward of the same name that includes Beltinge, Bishopstone, Brook Farm, Boyden Gate, Chislet, Hillborough, Hoath and Maypole.
 The ward is in the local government district of Canterbury and has one seat on Canterbury City Council; in the local elections of 2019, the seat was won by Rachel Lois Carnac, Conservative.
-At the national level Reculver is in the English parliamentary constituency of North Thanet, for which Roger Gale (Conservative) has been MP since 1983.
+At the national level Reculver is in the English parliamentary constituency of Herne Bay and Sandwich.
+Sir Roger Gale (Conservative) has been MP for the area since 1983.